 For the perfect post-ski wind down, visit the Spa at Boyne Mountain before you head home.
 Book a fantastic treatment or simply hang out in the sauna, steam room or heated outdoor pool to enjoy the mountain vibes from a different angle.

 Our travel tips: Equipment can be rented at this resort but arrive early on weekends or holidays as it's first come, first served.
 It's a popular place to visit, so book lift passes in advance if you know when you're traveling.
 If you're able to visit mid-week, you'll probably find the slopes are quieter.

 Whether you're looking for a festive shopping experience to ease you into the holiday mood, or a snowbird heading south for the winter, there are plenty of fabulous longer road trips that start out from Chicago.

 8. Niagara Falls and Niagara-on-the-Lake, New York

 8 hours 20 minutes from Chicago (550 miles)

-Why you should visit: Seeing the famous falls cascading through the snowy ground is a truly magical experience – and one that's different to any other trip you might take.
+Why you should visit: Seeing the famous falls cascading through the snowy ground is a truly magical experience – and one that's different from any other trip you might take.

-Head across the border to see the falls from a different perspective, or visit the fabulous wineries of Niagara-on-the-Lake.
+Head across the border on this road trip to see the falls from a different perspective, or visit the fabulous wineries of Niagara-on-the-Lake.
 Canada produces a significant proportion of the world's Icewine, a dessert wine created from grapes left on the vine to freeze before being harvested.